-Antibody is a molecule produced by lymphocytes, in response to the recognition of antigens.
+Antibody Is a protein produced by lymphocytes in response to the recognition of antigens.

-One type of lymphocyte can only produce one type of antibody, so our body contains many different types of lymphocytes.
+Lymphocytes can only produce one type of antibody, so our body contains many different types of lymphocytes.

 Lymphocytes express this type of antibody on their surface so that an antigen can bind it and be recognised by our immune system.